shineyruan/computational-geometry-playground/README.md

 ```

 On Windows 11, open Visual Studio 2022 with the generated project `cgsolver.sln`.
 In Visual Studio 2022, set `cgsolver` as startup project, and then hit `CTRL-B` to build, `CTRL-F5` to run.

+## How to Run

+Users could run any of the executables specified in the `examples/` folder.